 The four-term DSL gives us primitives: cell, func, arrow, guard.
 With these we can build any Petri net.
 But not all Petri nets are alike.
 An order-processing workflow and an epidemiological simulation both use places, transitions, and arcs — yet their tokens mean fundamentally different things.

-Net types give us kinds.
-They classify Petri nets by how their tokens behave, what invariants hold, and how the nets compose with other nets.
-This post introduces the pflow net type taxonomy and shows how these typed nets form a category — with typed links as morphisms — enabling compositional system design.
+Net types classify Petri nets by how their tokens behave, what invariants hold, and how they compose.
+This post introduces the five pflow net types, the typed links that connect them, and why the resulting structure forms a category with useful algebraic properties.

 The pflow schema defines five concrete net types, each a specialization of the base PetriNet:

 WorkflowNet.
 A single token traces a path through states.
-Think of an order moving through pending → confirmed → shipped → delivered.
-The token is a cursor — it marks "where we are" in a sequential process.
-WorkflowNets are the Petri net equivalent of finite state machines, with the added benefit that parallelism (multiple concurrent tokens) is structurally expressible.
+An order moves through pending → confirmed → shipped → delivered.
+The token is a cursor — it marks where we are in a sequential process.
+WorkflowNets are finite state machines with the structural advantage that parallelism (multiple concurrent tokens) is expressible.

 ResourceNet.
-Tokens represent countable, fungible things: inventory items, currency units, capacity slots.
-A warehouse model might have 100 tokens in available, consumed by reserve and produced into reserved.
-The key property is conservation — the total token count across related places stays constant (a P-invariant).
+Tokens represent countable, fungible things: inventory items, currency, capacity slots.
+A warehouse has 100 tokens in available, consumed by reserve and produced into reserved.
+The total is conserved — the P-invariant guarantees that nothing is created or destroyed.

 GameNet.
 Tokens encode both game state and turn structure.
-In tic-tac-toe, empty cells hold tokens that get consumed when a player moves, producing tokens in X-marked or O-marked places.
+In tic-tac-toe, empty cells hold tokens consumed when a player moves.
 A turn-control token alternates between players.
 GameNets combine WorkflowNet sequencing (turns) with ResourceNet accounting (board positions).

 ComputationNet.
-Token quantities are continuous, not discrete.
-Transitions fire at rates proportional to their input concentrations — mass-action kinetics.
-The classic example is an SIR epidemiological model: Susceptible → Infected → Recovered, where the rate of infection depends on the product of S and I populations.
+Tokens are continuous, not discrete.
+Transitions fire at rates — mass-action kinetics.
+An SIR epidemic model is a ComputationNet: the infection rate depends on the product of susceptible and infected populations.
 DDM analysis operates natively on ComputationNets.

-Types make implicit semantics explicit.
-They're the difference between "a Petri net" and "a Petri net that models inventory with conservation guarantees."
+Types make the composition rules explicit.
+We can't accidentally link a workflow cursor to an inventory counter.
+The type system prevents semantic nonsense at the structural level — the difference between "a Petri net" and "a Petri net that models inventory with conservation guarantees."

 Individual typed nets are useful.
 But real systems are compositions of multiple nets — an order system combines workflow logic with inventory management, payment processing, and notification delivery.